cubing/cdn.cubing.net/docs/maintenance.md

 - the GitHub repo,
 - the deploy server, and
-- the Cloudflare account for `cdn.cubing.net` (if you want the chanages to be available immediately).
+- the Cloudflare account for `cdn.cubing.net` (if you want the changes to be available immediately).

 For packages other than `cubing`, you'll have to run `npm install [package]@latest` manually.